 (Sources: bhg, ivillage, Maisons Coté Sud via aesthetically-thinking, craftysisters-nc)

-Allison showed other examples of Chicken Wire Chic last Fall.
+Don’t miss other examples of Chicken Wire Chic that Allison detailed.